Land 2 Air

 Person In Need of Protection

-Risk of Torture: The individual would face a danger of torture as defined in Article 1 of the Convention Against Torture.
-This risk must be based on substantial grounds, meaning there is credible and reliable evidence suggesting the presence of such a danger.
+Risk of Torture: The torture risk as described under the Article 1 of the Convention Against Torture would be a danger faced by the individual.
+This risk must be based on substantial grounds, which is a legal term for having solid and credible evidence that such a danger exists.

 Risk to Life or Risk of Cruel and Unusual Treatment or Punishment: For this risk to apply, several conditions must be met: